theweiweiway/flutter_dddbaf/README.md

 The authentication cubit handles the current authentication state (logged in or loggged out), and the user fields in each of those states.
 Read more about authenticaton below.

 States are all handled by Freezed.
 Please note that navigation state is straightforward with no unions while authentication state can only be one of two union states: `AuthState.loggedIn` or `AuthState.loggedOut`.
-This is important to highlight since these are 2 distinctly different ways of setting up Freezed that have consequences down the road in how the classes are used.
+This is important to highlight since these are 2 distinctly different ways of setting up Freezed classes that have consequences down the road in how the classes may be used.

-#### Navigation

-This project comes with a bottom navigation bar and 2 navigation stacks.
-This is a custom implementation without using the default BottomNavigationBar widget for the following reasons:

-- More customization over the bottom navbar appearances and animations
-- more control on when it is shown/hidden

-All relevant code for the bottom navigation bar is in `presentation/widgets/core/navigation`

-Nested navigators are used to handle each separate navigation stack.
-These nested navigators are combined with an IndexedStack widget and Navigation cubit in `presentation/app.dart` to handle switching between navigation stacks.
-The advantages of this approach are listed below:

-- Preserved state for each stack so you can go back and forth between stack without losing where you were
-- Cleaner and simpler navigation since each navigation stack has it's own navigator

 #### Authentication

-Google's Firebase auth is used in this project, specifically only email and password (no oauth flows).
+Google's Firebase auth is used in this project, specifically:

+- sign up with email and password
+- no ouath

-#### HTTP Requesets
+#### HTTP Requests

 Dio

-#### Dependency Injection

-Get It + Injectable
+##### Success

+-

+##### Failure

+- HTTP Errors are caught and turned into `Failure` objects
+- These Failure objects are propogated to the UI via `showErrorFlushbar`

 #### Database